 Another advantage of an impaired driving conviction is that your driver's license may not be as adversely affected as it would have had you been convicted of a DUI.
 If your driver's license was not initially suspended, it won't be upon an impaired driving conviction.

 If you're facing a DUI charge and want to know more about the impaired driving law and your legal options, discuss your case with a criminal defense lawyer.
 They can evaluate your circumstances and help determine the most effective course of action.

 Remember: the prosecutor must agree to the plea.
 Therefore, it's beneficial to have an attorney on your side who can present a compelling case on your behalf.

-For the legal guidance you need in Salt Lake City, call Lokken & Associates, P.C. at (801) 829-9783 or submit an online contact form today.
+For the legal guidance you need in Salt Lake City, call Lokken & Putnam, P.C. at (801) 829-9783 or submit an online contact form today.